 Get This Card If You…

 Want to earn easy rebates from EZ-Reload.
-While there are other cards that provide rebates for EZ-Reload top-ups (see below), there’s a lot of fine print that comes with earning them.
+Other EZ-link credit cards may provide rebates for EZ-Reload top-ups (see below) but they come with conditions like minimum spend or maximum rebate amounts.
 With the Unlimited Cashback Credit Card, earning the 1.5% rebate is as simple as letting the EZ-Reload function do its thing.

-You’ll need to spend a minimum of S$300 on the Citi SMRT Card per month, or you’ll only get a 0.3% rebate.
+But the 2% rebate comes with strings attached: you need to spend a minimum of S$300 per month, failing which you only qualify for a 0.3% rebate.
 You can also only earn up to 600 SMRT$ in a year.

-On top of this, each EZ-Reload transaction has to be S$30 and above; anything below this amount only earns 1% SMRT$.
+Each EZ-Reload transaction must also be over S$30; anything below earns 1% SMRT$.
 Fortunately, the default EZ-Reload amount is set at S$30, which can be changed at any time.

-The great thing about this card is there are no convenience fees for EZ-Reload top-ups, which are usually at S$0.25 per transaction.
-And if you can meet the minimum spend, you can save quite a bit on your train rides when redeemed for vouchers.
+The great thing about this card is there are no convenience fees for EZ-Reload top-ups, usually charged at S$0.25 per transaction.
+And if you can meet the minimum spend, you save quite a bit on your train rides when redeemed for vouchers.

 Get This Card If You…

-Want to earn rebates from your commute, and want to get free train rides with your rebates.
+Want to earn rebates and free train rides with your rebates.
 In addition to the 2% rebate from EZ-Reload transactions, you can also earn up to 5% rebate at groceries, 5% rebate on coffee and fast food, and 1% rebate on recurring bills.

-Want extra grocery vouchers.
-You also save more on groceries if you apply for the Citi SMRT Card through SingSaver.com.sg!
-All approved applicants will receive a S$100 NTUC voucher until 31 March 2017.
+Want extra household savings or Grab discounts.
+You also save more on groceries, shopping or Grab rides if you apply for the Citi SMRT Card through SingSaver!
+All approved applicants will receive $200 vouchers or codes of your choice: NTUC FairPrice, Takashimaya or Grab.